Disk-MTH/Advent-calendar/README.md

 on any windows computer.
 (If you are ever asked for permissions open an issue so I can see what this is due to)

+### Last commit change
+ 1) Complete overhaul of the configuration system:

+    Before the configuration was in the resource files so that when the project was compiled the configuration was in the executable's temporary working folder.
+    This had 2 consequences:
+       - First, when the project was compiled, the configuration was not saved because it was not put back into the executable (which is normal)
+       - Second thing, the configuartion was synchronized at the outset which caused bugs in some cases

+    Now the configuration is only synchronized when starting and stopping the program and it is saved in the following path: "% USERPROFILE% / AppData / Roaming / Advent-calendar / settings.txt".
+So now if you change the configuration, close the program and then reopen it, you will still have your settings saved.

+ 2) Major rewrite of the code and application of the PEP8 conventions:

+    The code is much lighter than before and in addition to redoing the configuration system, I have also greatly improved the functions relating to the configuration verification

+ 3) Partial addition of the GUI relating to the day buttons:

+    The buttons are functional and open a GUi but which is absolutely not finished.
+For the moment the only way to quit this GUI and crash the program

 ## Presentation
 This github repository is a remake of my "[Christmas card](https://github.com/Disk-MTH/Christmas-card)" project resulting from a work requested in a maths lesson.
 The original project was fun to make but this version lets you tweak what's behind the calendar boxes.
 In this projects I therefore use tkinter for the GUI, pygame for sounds, threading for concurrent